 - Sign and return the Consent Form.
 We will have forms available to sign and return at our first meeting, or you can print and bring your own.

 Once you have completed these steps and been accepted into the program, you are officially an AMP mentor!
 We look forward to working with you and hope to get you paired with a co-mentor and mentee asap.
-Check out the Resources section to find some great information to help with your mentoring experience.

 Email us at firstname.lastname@example.org if you have any questions or concerns regarding the onboarding process for new mentors.